hanjr92/hanjr92.github.io/_pages/about.md

 Miscellaneous
 ==================
 - I'm a great cartoon fan.
-- I like playing e-games, like DOTA2, WOW, Sekiro™ Shadows Die Twice.
+- I like playing e-games, like DOTA2, WOW, Elder Ring.
 I am a heavy user of Steam.